tscott-00/phogroup.github.io/nsfOAC/nsfOAC.md

 ---
 layout: page
-title: CAREER - Scalable Approaches for Large-Scale Data-driven Bayesian Inverse Problems in High Dimensional Parameter Spaces
+title: Toward a Rigorous and Reliable Scientific Deep Learning Framework for Forward, Inverse, and UQ Problems
 permalink: /nsfOAC/
 ---